spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

 You can start with this dev enviroment: https://github.com/marianfoo/ui5-cc-excelUpload-dev-env

 To develop, `npm link` this folder, and `npm link` in your test app.
+Then run `npm run build`.
-You need to run `npm run build:watch` to have always the latest changes in the `dist` folder.
+For developing, you need to run `npm run build:watch` to have always the latest changes in the `dist` folder.
+Otherwise, you would always have to change the resourceRoots in manifest.json in the consuming app.